Background to Critically Appraised Evidence

 - PEDro Scale - A checklist that rates the quality and interpretability of clinical trials.

-- 'Risk of bias' assessment tool for non-randomised studies for interventions - A Cochrane risk of bias assessment tool (ACROBAT-NRSI) developed through collaborative research between the Bias Methods Group and the Non-Randomised Studies Group.
+- 'Risk of bias' assessment tool for non-randomised studies for interventions - Cochrane's risk of bias assessment tools for randomized (RoB 2.0 tool) and non-randomized (ROBINS-I tool) studies.

 Instruments and Reporting Guidelines for Authors